Clusters of Excellence (COE)

 - The number of proposals a research institution is eligible to submit in the role of lead research institution is limited and is based on the maximum amount of FWF funding acquired by that institution over the last few years (Appendix A (pdf, 90KB)).

-- However, the number of proposals in which a research institution can appear as a collaborating research institution is unlimited.
+- However, the number of proposals in which a research institution can appear as a partner research institution is unlimited.

 60 months (extendable by another 60 months after an interim evaluation)